-A decision tree is a diagram used by decision-makers to determine action process or display statistical probability.
-It provides an effective and simple way for people to understand the potential choices of decision-making and the range of possible outcomes based on a series of problems.
+A decision tree is a diagram used by decision-makers to determine the action process or display statistical probability.
+It provides a practical and straightforward way for people to understand the potential choices of decision-making and the range of possible outcomes based on a series of problems.
 Decision trees usually start with a single node and then decompose into additional nodes to show more possibilities (such as choosing the two sides of a coin).
 The farthest branch on the tree represents the final result.
-Decision makers eventually weigh each action plan against the risks in order to make the final choice.
+Decision-makers eventually weigh each action plan against the risks to make the final choice.
 Moreover, a tree can be created longer or shorter in length as needed.

 Decision Tree Key Symbols

-To easily read a decision tree diagram, you need to understand the following nodes and symbols:
+Understanding decision tree symbols will help you read a decision tree diagram easily, you need to pay attention to the following nodes and symbols:

 What are the Advantages and Drawbacks of Decision Tree?

-- It is very easy to understand for all fields of users based on a good visual presentation.
+- It is effortless to understand for all fields of users based on an excellent visual presentation.

 - Building a decision tree requires only a small amount of data preparation, and the model does not require standardization of data.

 - Both qualitative and quantitative data can be processed with the model.